vapor/docs/docs/advanced/commands.md

 ### Xcode

-You can run commands in Xcode by adding arguments to the `Run` scheme.
+You can run commands in Xcode by adding arguments to the `App` scheme.
 To do this, follow these steps:

-- Choose `Run` scheme (to the right of play/stop buttons)
+- Choose `App` scheme (to the right of play/stop buttons)
 - Click "Edit Scheme"
-- Choose "Run" product
+- Choose "App" product
 - Select "Arguments" tab
 - Add the name of the command to "Arguments Passed On Launch" (i.e., `serve`)